Merzasphor/MWSE/docs/source/lua/api/tes3/applyMagicSource.rst

     Optional.
 A table of custom effects to apply as a potion.
 Maximal number of effects is 8.

 createCopy (`boolean`_)
-    Default: ``false``.
+    Optional.
 This parameter controls whether the function will return the original magic source or a copy of the magic source.
 This parameter is only used if source is alchemy.

 fromStack (`tes3equipmentStack`_)
     Optional.
 The piece of equipment this magic source is coming from.
 The fromStack has to be an already equipped item from tes3actor.equipment.
 This will probably change in the future.